 In this article you will find all information needed to plan a hike on the Juan de Fuca trail, all about our hike; detailed itinerary and packing list.

 This is a moderate to strenuous 47 km hike in the Juan de Fuca Provincial Park along the west coast of Vancouver Island in British Columbia, Canada.
 We hiked the route in four days, which is the most common way to complete the entire trail.
 The footpath stretches from China Beach, close to the town Sooke in the south, to Botanical Beach located close to Port Renfrew in the north.
 The more famous West Coast trail with similar scenery also start close to Port Renfrew extending along the coast in the opposite direction.
+See our detailed guide and report on hiking the West Coast Trail.

 The Juan de Fuca Marine trail meanders through a spectacular mix of solitary rainforest, sandy and rocky beaches and biodiverse rock pools, offering panoramic views and an unreal variety of fauna and flora.
 Keep your eyes on the ocean and you might spot grey whales, killer whales, seals or sea lions, in the forest keep a look out for black bears and cougars and don’t skip the fantastic tidal pools inhabited by starfish, sea urchins, barnacles, blue mussels, anemones, sea cucumbers and plenty more interesting animals.
+Vancouver Island is packed with amazing things to do, see our guide to Vancouver Island for a complete guide on things to do, from the wonderful Victoria to hikes, whale watching and activities like kayaking, surfing and hiking.

 - Distance – 47 km/ 29 miles